 12 credits (four 3-credit courses)

-Students take one core course and three other courses, one each in the areas of Content & Preservation, Analysis & Visualization, and Platforms & Users.
+Students take one core course and three other courses, one each in the areas of Content and Preservation, Analysis and Visualization, and Platforms and Users.

 Digital Humanities (required)*

 *can be taken at any time during the concentration

 LIS 645 Management of Digital Content

 LIS 697 Projects in Moving Image & Sound Archiving

 Analysis & Visualization (choose one)